Short-Term Loan Program for

 UCLA Campus Students

-The Loan Services Office makes available to qualified students who need help meeting unforeseen expenses three types of short-term loans.
+Loan Services (LS), a unit of Financial Education, Loan and Support Services (FELSS) (formerly SLS&C), makes available to qualified students who need help meeting unforeseen expenses three types of short-term loans.
 To qualify for a short-term loan, you must be a UCLA student *, enrolled within the current quarter with sufficient accepted funding to cover your current quarter/semester student services fees, and have no outstanding short-term loan.
 You must apply in person and present one of the following picture IDs: Bruin Card, driver's license, state ID card, military ID, or passport.
 The three types of short-term loans offered are the:

 - Emergency Loan: a loan of up to $200 for those who meet the above criteria.